- A stable sorting algorithm works in O(n Log n) time

 - First sort small pieces using Insertion Sort, then merges the pieces using merge of merge sort.

 We divide the Array into blocks known as Run.
-We sort those runs using insertion sort one by one and then merge those runs using combine function used in merge sort.
-If the size of Array is less than run, then Array get sorted just by using Insertion Sort.
-The size of run may vary from 32 to 64 depending upon the size of the array.
-Note that merge function performs well when sizes subarrays are powers of 2.
+We sort those runs using insertion sort one by one and then merge those runs using the combine function used in merge sort.
+If the size of the Array is less than run, then Array gets sorted just by using Insertion Sort.
+The size of the run may vary from 32 to 64 depending upon the size of the array.
+Note that the merge function performs well when size subarrays are powers of 2.
 The idea is based on the fact that insertion sort performs well for small arrays.